How to Find the Best SaaS Help Desk Widget [In-Depth Guide]

 But before we get to that, I want to briefly explain what a help center widget actually is, and why it’s such a useful part of any successful SaaS product.

-Put simply, a help center widget is a way of taking your knowledge base and help documentation, and then embedding it within your product.
+Put simply, a help desk widge or help center widget is a way of taking your knowledge base and help documentation, and then embedding it within your product.

 If your users need a helping hand, they can access the help center or help desk and find the guidance they need, without having to open another tab.